octo-technology/OpenTezos/docs/michelson/instructions.md

        PAIR }
 ```

-Notice that the code of the lambda function is just to increment a given integer by 1.
+Notice that the code of the `LAMBDA` function just increments a given integer by 1.

 The execution of this smart contract is described in the "example" section.

 #### APPLY

 The `APPLY 'a` instruction partially applies a _tuplified_ function from the stack (i.e. arguments are grouped in pairs or nested pairs).
 It is parameterized by a type `'a`.
-Values that are not both push-able and storable (i.e. values of type _operation_, _contract_ and _big map_) cannot be captured by _APPLY_ (cannot appear in parameter `'a`).
+Values that are not both push-able and storable (i.e. values of type _operation_, _contract_, and _big map_) cannot be captured by _APPLY_ (and so cannot appear in parameter `'a`).

 The instruction produces a new function that is only partially resolved.
 For example, if a function takes 2 arguments, it is possible to provide one argument and to use the `APPLY` instruction to produce an equivalent partially-resolved function which takes one argument.

-The Michelson grammar defines the `APPLY` instruction as:
+Michelson grammar defines the `APPLY` instruction as:

 ```js
 :: 'a : lambda (pair 'a 'b) 'c : 'C   ->   lambda 'b 'c : 'C